UNOsan118/Future-Engineers-2023/schemes/power_and_sense/README.md

 * Easy and accurate control of motor mechanisms using Python.
 * I have handled it since middle school and have experience and knowledge.

+### How this is used
+The Spike Large Hub (hereafter Hub) is a programmable control unit that can be used to control a variety of sensors and motors.
+The sensor on the Spike side is a gyro sensor built into the Hub.
+Based on the value of this sensor and the control amount sent from the Raspberry Pi via serial communication, the final control amount of the motor is determined and the actual control is performed.
+The language used is Python (Lego MicroPython to be precise).

 Reference is [here](https://github.com/gpdaniels/spike-prime/blob/master/specifications/spike-prime/large-hub.pdf)

 ***